saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-20-saltstack-cli-custom-execution-module.md

 Passing a command to Junos proxy minion.
 ========================================

-For the Juniper proxy minion, we use `junos.cli`:
+For the Juniper proxy minion, we use `junos.cli` to issue a command to a device called `lab-junos`:

 ```bash
 / $ salt lab-junos junos.cli 'show version'